 Ms. Dowd was born in Zabrze, Poland and speaks fluent Polish.
 She has represented many Polish clients in personal injury and malpractice matters.

-Mr. Woodard has volunteered his time to educate his peers at a number of seminars in Connecticut for attorneys on topics including trial tactics, municipal liability, and medical liens.
-In 2012, 2014, and 2017 he has co-chaired and spoken at one of the State’s most popular seminars for personal injury plaintiff attorneys called the “Ugliest Seminar of the Year” sponsored by the Connecticut Trial Lawyers Association and the Connecticut Civil Justice Foundation, which addresses the complex issues surrounding liens in personal injury matters.
+Mr. Woodard has been involved in a number of seminars in Connecticut for trial lawyers on topics including trial tactics, municipal liability, and medical liens.
+In 2012, 2014, and 2017 he has co-chaired and spoken at one of the State’s most popular seminars for personal injury plaintiff attorneys called the “Ugliest Seminar of the Year” sponsored by the Connecticut Trial Lawyers Foundation, which addresses the complex issues surrounding liens in personal injury matters.

 Michael J. Walsh